dapivei/MCA/README.md

 ***

-During the course of Multivariate and Categorical Statistics, imparted at ITAM-Mexico by Nasser Sadeghkhani, we decided to compile our R-code developments during the course.
+During the course of *Multivariate and Categorical Statistics*, imparted at ITAM-Mexico by Nasser Sadeghkhani, we decided to compile our R-code developments.
 Therefore, this book is meant to be read along side the book [Methods of Multivariate Analysis](https://onlinelibrary.wiley.com/doi/book/10.1002/9781118391686), written by Alvin C. Rencher.

 Click [here](https://dapivei.github.io/MCA/) to access our implementations and solutions to differentes problems of the book.